Puqiyuan/URI_ACM/README.md

 # URI_ACM

-This repository storing the C source codes for https://www.urionlinejudge.com.br problems.
+This repository stores the C source codes for https://www.urionlinejudge.com.br problems.
 All codes are 100 scores.

 At the same time I feel very sorry if you are in mainland China because you have to bypass